⇒“No curse can harm me. I am a curse.” –Sin Eater by Megan Campisi ⇐

-**Many thanks to Hanover Square Press and the authors for the opportunity to read a free ARC of this book in exchange for my honest review.
+**Many thanks to NetGalley, Atria Books, and the author for the opportunity to read a free ARC of this book in exchange for my honest review.

 Author: Megan Campisi

 (3.94 stars – Goodreads rating)

 Publication Date: April 7, 2020, by Atria Books